PENE18/DIT_TP_INGESTION/README.md

 # 🏗️ POC Data Engineering — INGESTION NIFI

 > **Stack complète locale** : Apache NiFi · PostgreSQL · MinIO · Apache Iceberg · REST API · Google Drive (CSV) · Docker
+> This project demonstrates a modern data ingestion architecture built using open-source data engineering tools.
+The goal is to simulate how a real-world data platform ingests data from multiple sources, stores raw data in a data lake, and prepares it for further analytics.

+The platform integrates several technologies including Apache NiFi, PostgreSQL, MinIO, Docker, and REST APIs to create an end-to-end ingestion pipeline.

 ---